 For example, MARPOL Annex VI sets limits on Sulphur Oxides (SOx) and Nitrogen Oxides (NOx) and particulate matter emissions from vessel exhausts and prohibits deliberate emissions of ozone depleting substances.
 It also regulates the emission of volatile organic compounds (VOC) from cargo tankers and certain gas carriers, as well as shipboard incineration of specific substances.
 Annex VI also includes a global cap on the sulphur content of fuel oil with a lower cap on the sulphur content applicable inside special areas, the "Emission Control Areas" or ECAs.
 Already established ECAs include the Baltic Sea, the North Sea, including the English Channel, the North American area and the US Caribbean Sea area.
-The global cap on the sulphur content of fuel oil is currently 3.5% to be reduced to 0.5% as of January 1, 2020.
+The global cap on the sulphur content of fuel oil is currently 3.5% to be reduced to 0.5% as of January 1, 2020, regardless of whether a ship is operating outside a designated ECA.
 From January 1, 2015 the cap on the sulphur content of fuel oil for vessels operating in ECAs has been 0.1%.
 Annex VI also provides for progressive reductions in NOx emissions from marine diesel engines installed in vessels.
 Limiting NOx emissions is set on a three tier reduction, the final tier ("Tier III") to apply to engines installed on vessels constructed on or after January 1, 2016 and which operate in the North American ECA or the US Caribbean Sea ECA.
-The Tier III requirements would also apply to engines of vessels operating in other ECAs as may be designated in the future by the IMO's Marine Environment Protection Committee (or MEPC) for Tier III NOx control.
-In October 2016, the MEPC approved the designation of the North Sea and the Baltic Sea as ECAs for NOx emissions.
-These two new NOx ECAs and the related amendments to Annex VI were adopted by IMO's MEPC in 2017 and the two new ECAs and the related amendments (with some exceptions) shall enter into effect on January 1, 2019.
-The Tier III requirements do not apply to engines installed on vessels constructed prior to January 1, 2021, if they are of less than 500 gross tons, of 24 m or over in length, and have been designed and used solely f
+The TIII requirements would also apply to engines of vessels operating in other ECAs as may be designated in the future by the Baltic Sea as ECAs for NOx emissions.
+These two new NOx ECAs and the related amendments to Annex VI were adopted by IMO's MEPC in 2017 and the two new ECAs and the related amendments (with some exceptions) entered into effect on January 1, 2019.
+The Tier III requirements do not apply to engines installed on vessels constructed prior to January 1, 2021, if they are of less than 500 gross tons, of 24 m or over in length, and have been designed and used solely for recreational purposes.
+We anticipate incurring costs at each stage of implementation on all the